Counting Down the Days: Critical reception

+Betty Clarke, writing for The Guardian, felt that "Revisiting the mid-tempo rhythms of her last album, Imbruglia turns from muse to troubled girl next door, gushing about love and fretting about voices in her head, while acoustic guitars, flutes and strings whip a radio-friendly pop froth around her.
+Bored with pushing perfection, she's selling an old-fashioned brand of submission, her feisty edge eroded to a disturbing gratefulness. [...]
+Imbruglia's voice sounds better than ever – hanging on to words as if she's rolling out an expensive carpet."
+The Manchester Evening News concluded: "From the acoustic simplicity of "Starting Today" and the stirring title track, to the indie-esque guitar swirl of "Sanctuary", and the stark and bare piano-led "On The Run", Counting Down the Days demonstrates how the former Neighbours actress has evolved into an organic and formidable singing/songwriting talent."

-Allmusic editor Jon O'Brien found that the album suggested "a confusing and disappointing change in direction.
+Top of The Pops called the album a "rather nice selection of bright and breezy songs of the guitar pop persuasion" and wrote: "Don't expect any experimental brain-busting instrument-wracking though.
+Counting Down the Days has about as much edge as Westlife in bubblewrap Tuxedo's."
+AllMusic editor Jon O'Brien found that the album suggested "a confusing and disappointing change in direction.
 For all the bittersweet melancholy and dark undertones of White Lilies Island suggested an interesting career ahead, yet only on a few occasions does Counting Down the Days veer into this territory.
 Instead, the majority is made up of fairly inoffensive radio-friendly pop songs [...]
 Counting Down the Days will undoubtedly be a commercial success but its play-it-safe attitude undoes some of the good work done by its predecessor.
 A few more risks next time wouldn't go amiss."
-Betty Clarke, writing for The Guardian, felt that "Revisiting the mid-tempo rhythms of her last album, Imbruglia turns from muse to troubled girl next door, gushing about love and fretting about voices in her head, while acoustic guitars, flutes and strings whip a radio-friendly pop froth around her.
-Bored with pushing perfection, she's selling an old-fashioned brand of submission, her feisty edge eroded to a disturbing gratefulness. [...]
-Imbruglia's voice sounds better than ever – hanging on to words as if she's rolling out an expensive carpet."